Useful Information about Usenet

 Guidelines on uk.* Newsgroup Names

-- The UK-specific version of Guidelines on Usenet Newsgroup Names.
+- The UK-specific version of Naming Newsgroups.

 - UK Newsadmin's FAQ